Skip to content

 Appropriation → program element → top high-confidence awards → recipient families → congressional districts.

-Flow of dollars for program 0603739E (Advanced Electronics Technologies): from the DARPA appropriation to the program element, then to the top 3 high-confidence awards, their recipient families, and congressional districts.
-Figures inside the diagram are illustrative transaction sums; the table below carries the cited values.APPROPRIATIONPROGRAM ELEMENTTOP AWARDSRECIPIENT FAMILIESDISTRICTSDARPARDT&E appropriation0603739EAdvanced Electronics Technolo…W56KGU18C0025GENERAL TECHNICAL SERVICES …98.2MW56KGU18C0025GENERAL TECHNICAL SERVICES …2.68MHR001109C0062NORTHROP GRUMMAN SYSTEMS CO…20.0KGENERAL TECHNICAL SERVICE…NORTHROP GRUMMAN CORPORAT…NJ-04MD-01CA-36
+The program's money traced left to right: the DARPA appropriation, program element 0603739E (Advanced Electronics Technologies), its 3 largest high-confidence awards, the 2 recipient families behind them, and the 3 congressional districts the work is recorded in.
+Read it for concentration — how few families and districts the awards run through.
+Amounts inside the diagram are illustrative per-award transaction sums; the table below carries the cited per-district obligations.APPROPRIATIONPROGRAM ELEMENTTOP AWARDSRECIPIENT FAMILIESDISTRICTSDARPARDT&E appropriation0603739EAdvanced Electronics Technolo…W56KGU18C0025GENERAL TECHNICAL SERVICES …98.2MW56KGU18C0025GENERAL TECHNICAL SERVICES …2.68MHR001109C0062NORTHROP GRUMMAN SYSTEMS CO…20.0KGENERAL TECHNICAL SERVICE…NORTHROP GRUMMAN CORPORAT…NJ-04MD-01CA-36

 The diagram illustrates the cited table below — amounts shown in the diagram are transaction sums per award (no citation chips); the per-district obligations in the table cite USAspending queries.